 - Footwear: good quality school shoes and runners provide more support to the foot and thus decrease extra load placed on the muscles and joints.
 Poor footwear can increase symptom intensity and duration

 - Medication: pain-relieving medication may help in extreme cases (but should always be combined with other treatment and following consultation with your doctor).
-Anti-inflammatory creams are also an effective management tool
+Anti-inflammatory creams are also an effective management tool.

 - Correction of any biomechanical issues: a physiotherapist can identify and discuss any biomechanical issues that may contribute to or worsen the condition.
+Issues such as tight hamstrings, tight hip flexors, weakness around the hips/gluts can contribute and addressing these can help

 If you feel your child would benefit from chatting with one of our physios to help them relieve their pain, book in for an appointment now.